fede6590/Reality_Defender/question_01/question_01.md

 ## b.
 How you went about collecting the data.

 First of all, I start searching for available data that might be usefull for this assignment.
-1) Kaggle dataset with 70k real faces and 1M fake faces generated with StyleGAN (https://www.kaggle.com/datasets/xhlulu/140k-real-and-fake-faces).
+I found a Kaggle dataset with 70k real faces and 1M fake faces generated with StyleGAN (https://www.kaggle.com/datasets/xhlulu/140k-real-and-fake-faces).
+Instead of building the dataset on my own and take the risk of high bias, I subset this dataset using:
-2) I also developed a small python script to download random fake generated faces from https://thispersondoesnotexist.com/.
-The same amount as the real faces downloaded from this dataset https://github.com/NVlabs/ffhq-dataset.
+* 50 real images from train
+* 50 fake images from train
+* 10 real images from test
+* 10 fake images from test
+* 10 real images from valid
+* 10 fake images from valid

 ## c.
 Besides fake/real labels, what other labels would you consider?
 Explain a simple method to sample a uniform dataset in the i.i.d sense, given the labels.